 If you or a loved one have symptoms of depression, seek help from a qualified health care provider.
 Many primary care doctors diagnose and treat depression.
-But if your symptoms do not improve within four to eight weeks of treatment, ask your health care provider for a referral to a psychiatrist for diagnosis and treatment.
+But if your symptoms get significantly worse or do not improve within four to eight weeks of treatment, ask your health care provider for a referral to a psychiatrist for diagnosis and treatment.
 Clearly, for more severe symptoms -- and always if you have thoughts about death or hurting yourself or someone else -- you should see a psychiatrist as soon as possible.

 What Are the Treatments for Depression?

-The stigma depression carries drives many people to hide it, try to tough it out, or self-medicate with alcohol, drugs, or herbal remedies to get relief.
+The stigma depression carries drives many people to hide it, try to tough it out, or misuse alcohol, drugs, or herbal remedies to get relief.
 To effectively treat depression, it is important to seek care from a licensed mental health professional and get a correct diagnosis and treatment plan.
 Many treatments for depression are available and typically include a combination of psychotherapy and medication.